Variational Quantum Algorithms: Applications

-Here, after embedding the input data $x$ into the quantum state, a linear transformation is performed using a parametrized quantum circuit, $U(\vec{\theta}) V(x) |\psi _0 \rangle$.
-The cost function is then defined as the error between the true label and the expectation value of an easily measurable observable $A$, i.e., $C(\vec{\theta}) = \sum_i [ y^{(i)} - \langle \psi _0 | V^{\dag}(x^{(i)}) U^{\dag}(\vec{\theta}) A U(\vec{\theta}) V(x^{(i)}) |\psi _0 \rangle ]^2 $.
-This approach has been used in generalization and in classification tasks~\cite{mitarai2018quantum,schuld2020circuit}, as well as in an experimental demonstration of variational classification~\cite{havlivcek2019supervised}.
-Moreover, as shown in Refs.~\cite{havlivcek2019supervised,schuld2019quantum}, instead of using a parametrized unitary $U(\theta)$ one can employ estimate products of quantum feature vectors $\langle \psi_0 | V^{\dag}(x') V(x) |\psi _0 \rangle $ to perform a kernel method.
-Finally, the quantum kernel trick, which means that the dimensions of the quantum-enhanced feature space are larger than the number of data sets, has been demonstrated experimentally by using an ensemble nuclear spin system~\cite{kusumoto2019experimental}.
+Moreover, as shown in Refs.~\cite{havlivcek2019supervised,schuld2019quantum}, instead of using a parameterized unitary $U(\theta)$ one can use products of quantum feature vectors $\langle \psi_0 | V^{\dag}(x') V(x) |\psi _0 \rangle $ to perform a kernel method.
+Finally, the quantum kernel trick, which means that the dimensions of the quantum-enhanced feature space are larger than the number of data sets, has been demonstrated experimentally by using an ensemble nuclear spins~\cite{kusumoto2019experimental}.